Context plays a very important role in California assault cases.

 In California, assault with a deadly weapon is a “wobbler,” which means that it can be either a felony or misdemeanor.
 The severity of the charge will depend on a number of factors, including the type of weapon used, the nature of the assault, and the victim’s injuries.

-The typical penalties for misdemeanor assault with a deadly weapon in California can include up to one year in county jail, a fine of up to $1,000, or both.
+The typical penalties for misdemeanor assault with a deadly weapon in California can include up to one year of jail time, a fine of up to $1,000, or both.
 However, if the assault causes great bodily injury to the victim, the penalties can be much more severe.

 The typical penalties for felony assault with a deadly weapon in California can include up to four years in state prison, a fine of up to $10,000, or both.